michicc/CoI.ModToolsAutogen/README.md

 This is a mod for Captain of Industry (COI) that aims to improve moding by allowing access to several internal helpers used for auto-generating assets.

+It provides several in-game console commands listed below.

+## How to use

+The following commands are implemented.
+Arguments in <> are optional.

+- `generate_layout_entity_icons <idSubstring> <pitchDegrees> <yawDegrees> <fovDegrees>`: Generate layout entity icons shown in the build menu or research tree.
+Works similar to `generate_layout_entity_mesh_templates`.
+	- `idSubstring`: If set, icons will only be generated for entities with a matching proto if.
+If empty, all icons will be generated.
+	- `pitchDegrees`: Camera pitch.
+Default values is 35°.
+	- `yawDegrees`: Camera yaw.
+Default values is 120° unless the Proto has `YawForGeneratedIcon` set.
+	- `fovDegrees`: Camera field-of-view.
+Default values is 20°.

 ## How to compile

 A normal Visual Studio solution and .csproj file are provided.